 Our KYnergy® Infrared embedded fabrics feature specially designed fibres which contain carefully selected natural minerals.
 These minerals are selected for their ability to absorb otherwise wasted energy from the wearer and surrounding light.
-The energy is then converted it into a targeted region of the infrared light spectrum, which causes an array of positive biological changes.
+The energy is then converted into a targeted region of the infrared light spectrum, which causes an array of positive biological effects.
 We target a specific area of infrared because of the very specific effects it has to aid, support and enhance human performance and recovery.
-Unlike other infrared technologies on the market, our technology is locked into the fibres and can never escape until the materials are recycled, the technology is built to last the lifecycle of the garment.
+Unlike other infrared technologies on the market, our technology is locked into the fibres and can never escape until the materials are recycled, the technology is built to last the life cycle of the garment.
 This means that our technology will never lose its effectiveness and will never fail you.

 How KYnergy® Infrared Technology Works

 Our KYnergy® Infrared technology absorbs the natural shorter wavelength, higher energy radiation that is given off by our own bodies and elements such as visible light in our natural surroundings, and the minerals in our fibres convert it into infrared light which is then emitted back into our bodies.For those that would like some atomic physics 101, this conversion occurs as the incoming photon causes excitation of the minerals at an atomic level.
 This is a less stable state for the atom, so it discharges the energy in the form of infrared light, within our targeted emission spectrum.
 This infrared will penetrate 4cm into your muscles and cause a peripheral effect of 2 – 3cm beyond that of the worn KYMIRA® product.

 What Effects Does KYnergy® Infrared Technology Have on the Wearer